concl/monkey_project/README.md

 # Tasks

-check misconceptions represented equally in training data
+check misconceptions represented equally in training data (they are not)

-improve few shot prompting with embeddings
+improve few shot prompting with embeddings (did it)

 finetune embedding model